adobe/css-for-shadow-dom/src/features/at-property.md

  * OF ANY KIND, either express or implied.
 See the License for the specific language
  * governing permissions and limitations under the License.
 */
-{% endcomment %}
+-->
 Per current browser support, `@property` definitions can only exist in light DOM.
 However, applied defined properties in shadow DOM respect those definitions.
-This makes them usable for applications that are able to host a global stylesheet and don’t require scoped definitions.
+This makes them usable for applications that are able to host a global stylesheet.